Skip to Content

 • Founder is the structural stage of laminitis — the inflammation is laminitis; founder is what happens when it is not stopped in time and the coffin bone rotates or sinks

-• Spring grass is the most common trigger — high-NSC pasture in April–May accounts for a large proportion of annual cases; grazing muzzles during this period are the most cost-effective prevention tool
+• Spring grass is one of the most common trigger — high-NSC pasture in April–May accounts for a large proportion of annual cases; grazing muzzles during this period are the most cost-effective prevention tool

 • EMS and PPID are the most overlooked chronic causes — metabolic horses need year-round management, not just spring caution